LeeyaD/rb120/prep_written.md

 food = Food::Korean.new
 korean = Language::Korean.new
 ```
-Here we're creating a comprehensive app about everything there is to know about Korea.
-We've decided that it'd be best to section off our data and functionality by major areas, `Food` and `Language`.
+Here we're pretending to create a comprehensive app about everything there is to know about Korea.
+We've decided that given how extensive each topic is, it'd be best to section off our data and functionality by major areas like `Food` and `Language`.
 And so, we use modules to group both our `Korean` classes into their respective named spaces.

 * Module Methods
 When we use modules as containers for methods that seem out of place in our code.